 - Stereopsis Screening, Vision and Hearing screenings

-- Physical Exam – completed within the year of grade entrance
+- Physical Exam – completed within one year of entrance

 ALL NEW STUDENTS TO MALDEN PUBLIC SCHOOLS:

 - Massachusetts State law immunization grade level requirements

 - MUST have a current physical exam done within 1 year of entrance to school